freeCodeCamp/freeCodeCamp/guide/english/cplusplus/goto/index.md

 https://code.sololearn.com/cI4qqQA8W2q3

 However, care must be taken to use goto very carefully, especially in early days of coding as it can lead to crazy issues, if not understood well enough.
+Many programmers frown upon the usage of goto, as using it can create code that is challenging to navigate and debug.
+This type of code is called spaghetti code.